onefoursix/cm-set-task-scheduler/README.md

 ![](images/image-1.jpg)

 An initial set of queue names should also be set in advance.
-Queue names could be set along with the scheduler configs, but in this example the queue names are static; the same queues are simply weighted differently by the different schedulers:
+Queue names could be set along with the scheduler configs, but in this example the queue names are static; the same queues are simply weighted differently by the different scheduler configurations:

 ![](images/image-2.jpg)